Documentation

 RuntimeError: operation not permitted: key-value pair locked by 3 iterator(s)

-Otherwise, if there exists a reverse iterator over the items, keys or values of d pointing to the key immediately less than key (meaning that calling next on the iterator last returned (key, d[key]), key or d[key] respectively), raises RuntimeError.
+RuntimeError – if there exists a reverse iterator over the items, keys or values of the sorted dictionary pointing to the key immediately less than key (meaning that calling next on the iterator last returned (key, d[key]), key or d[key] respectively).

 d = SortedDict()